jesulonimii/jesulonimii/Readme.md

 - 🌱 The next big thing: <a href="https://www.github.com/aprihive">@aprihive</a> Twitter: <a href="https://www.twiiter.com/aprihiveapp">Aprihive</a>
 - 👯 I’m looking to collaborate on development projects!
 - 😄 Pronouns: He/Him
-- 🤔 I’m looking for help with learning flutter
+- 🤔 I’m looking to collaborate on projects
 <!--- 💬 Ask me about ...-->